mohan2020/w2hsite/site/content/casestudies/improving-diabetic-outcomes.md

 - **Financial Incentives**: Provide financial incentives to participants for adherent behavior

-- **Support Partners**: Provide peer mentors to participants for behavior reinforcment
+- **Support Partners**: Provide peer mentors to participants for behavior reinforcement

 ## Findings and Conclusion